krishanukumar/krishanukumar.github.io/index.md

 Different wavy regimes in stratified air–water pipe flow are determined for a wide range of gas and liquid flow rates in a 10m long horizontal pipe with a 1" diameter.

 *Related publications*
 **k.
-Kumar**, A. Freshtman, D. Barnea, & L. Shemer (2021). **[Evolution of waves in a horizontal pipe propagating on a surface of a liquid film sheared by gas](https://pubs.aip.org/aip/pof/article-abstract/33/6/062115/1065564/Evolution-of-waves-in-a-horizontal-pipe?redirectedFrom=fulltext)*, Phys.
-Fluids, 33, 062115
+Kumar**, A. Freshtman, D. Barnea, & L. Shemer (2021). **[Evolution of waves in a horizontal pipe propagating on a surface of a liquid film sheared by gas](https://pubs.aip.org/aip/pof/article-abstract/33/6/062115/1065564/Evolution-of-waves-in-a-horizontal-pipe?redirectedFrom=fulltext)**, *Phys.
+Fluids*, 33, 062115

 ---